mj-life-is-once/data_exploration/README.md

-# pydata

-A python package for preliminary data exploration
+# Python project for preliminary data exploration
+This project is to introduce the python project setup for preliminary data exploration, especially to work in iterative design sprints.
+- Author : Minjoo (minjoolisa.cho@gmail.com)

 ## 1. 🤓 Install pydata package